 There’s support for Samsung SmartThings, IFTTT (If That Then This) and Wemo devices too.
 You can also link Google Home to Spotify, TuneIn Radio, BBC iPlayer, Google Play Music, Deezer, 7Digital Music and Musixmatch.

 The ‘wake’ phrase is either ‘Hey Google’ or ‘OK Google’, neither of which sounds quite as natural as just saying ‘Alexa’.
-We prefer the sound of Alexa’s voice to that of Google Home which, although it has a British accent, sounds a bit mechanical.
+We prefer the sound of Alexa’s voice to that of Google Home which sounds a bit mechanical.

-Where Google Home scores over Amazon’s Echo is in its compatibility with Google Chromecast devices, both audio and video.
+Where Google Home scores over the Amazon Echo is in its compatibility with Google Chromecast devices, both audio and video.
 This gives voice control of Chromecast-equipped audio systems, and also allows use of voice commands to Chromecast from YouTube and Netflix to your TV.

 You can also stream music directly from your phone or tablet to the Home using Chromecast-compatible apps, of which there are plenty.
 Spotify Connect is part of the package.

-One other advantage Google Home has over the Echo is in its multi-room capability: you can link two Homes together in a room to make a stereo pair, or link multiple Home devices together around the house so they can all play the same music simultaneously.
+One other advantage Google Home had over the Echo was in its multi-room capability – but this is now available with Alexa devices, too.
+Still, you can link two Homes together in a room to make a stereo pair, or link multiple Home devices together around the house so they can all play the same music simultaneously.

 Our one caveat with Google Home’s multi-room proposition (and when pairing speakers for stereo playback) is, while it’s easy to combine them, using voice control to activate them pushes them out of sync.
 Grouping seems to work effectively only if you chose the correct pairing (or rooms) through the relevant app.